MODERN AND CONTEMPORARY HISTORY

 Kevin REILLY, The Human Journey.
 A Concise Introduction to World History, Rowman & Littlefield, Lanham 2012, pp. 275-408.

-Part 3 consists of a home written paper of not less than 1,300 and not more than 1,500 words (all included), which summarizes, and comments on, one of the texts from the reading list; it has to be delivered in paper format on the day of the exam (see the list of topics and the instructions for the paper on the Moodle platform).
+The first part consists of open questions related to the topics dealing with the period up to 1914.
+Another part of the final exam consists of the delivery of a home written paper of not less than 1,300 and not more than 1,500 words (all included), which summarizes, and comments on, one of the referral texts in the reading list (see the instructions for the paper on the Moodle platform).
+Another part still of the final exam consists of open questions related to the same referral texts and extends the timeframe to the early twenty-first century.

 By agreement with the teacher, students will have the opportunity to present, on a voluntary basis, some topics attaining to the study program and have them discussed by their peers and the teacher.